toddsundsted/ktistec/README.md

 Ktistec's design goals is to promote a more fully distributed Fediverse.

-At a minimum, you need to specify the user's *username*, *password* and *timezone*.
-You can use a single character for the username if you want, but you'll need six characters, including letters, numbers and symbols, for the password. *timezone* is any valid IANA time zone database string (e.g. "America/New_York").
+At a minimum, you need to specify the user's *username*, *password*, *language*, and *timezone*.
+You can use a single character for the *username* if you want, but you'll need six characters, including letters, numbers and symbols, for the *password* (but more than six characters is better). *language* is any valid IETF BCP 47 language tag (e.g. "en-US" or "en").  *timezone* is any valid IANA time zone database string (e.g. "America/New_York").

 *Display name* and *summary* are optional.